Radhika007/KeywordRecognizer/README.md

 # KeywordRecognizer

-Built using a CNN model and represented using Android Studio.
+Built with a CNN model and represented using Android Studio and Xcode.
 This application recognizes the keyword the user speaks.